ganeshaditya1/Fireant/README.md

 This is a fully fledged Http server that serve files to users.
 It accepts queries in the form of a JSON object and runs them on a Mongo db and returns the results in JSON format.

+###Running the code.

+To run the project you will need Java runtime environment installed and also potentially admin rights on the pc you are executing this on.

+Download and extract the zip and run it using Java command as follows `sudo java -jar FireAnt.jar`

+The following are various options that you could use in conjunction to the above command.

 Various options when invoking this are:

---portno  The port number where the server needs to run --mongoip The ip address where MongoDB is running --mongoportno The port number where the mongo is running --root The location from where I need to serve the requested files from --maxcachesize The maximum number of files that should be cached
+--portno  The port number where the server needs to run.
+Default is 80.
+--mongoip The ip address where MongoDB is running.
+Default is localhost.
+--mongoportno The port number where the mongo is running.
+Default is 27017.
+--root The location from where I need to serve the requested files from.
+Default is "/".
+--maxcachesize The maximum number of files that should be cached.
+Default is 25.

 To access MongoDB through my webserver send a POST request with the following information.